 2.1.6 All Staff and Volunteers

 All staff who come into contact with adults in their everyday work have a duty to safeguard and promote their welfare.
 Staff will be trained to understand their responsibilities.
-Failure to comply with these responsibilities will be seen as a serious matter which may lead to disciplinary action.
+Failure

 Staff are expected to: